zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 ### I have unbonded, and I now see the Claim Stake button, but it is disabled, why is that?

-The Claim stake button will only be enabled when your unbonding period is complete.
+The Claim Stake button will only be enabled when your unbonding period is complete.
 The unbonding period is currently set at 82 checkpoints.

 ### Do I know when will the Claim Stake button be enabled?